shan376/My-devops-journey/Bash-Scripting/readme.md

 - Docker Deployment

 ## Purpose
-To demonstrate real DevOps automation using Bash scripting on AWS EC2.
+To demonstrate real DevOps automation using Bash scripting on AWS EC2 ubuntu.